crystal-lang/rfcs/text/0015-time-monotonic.md

 We introduce a new type that represents a reading of a monotonic nondecreasing clock for the purpose of measuring elapsed time or timing an event in the future.

-Instants are opaque value that can only be compared to one another.
+Instants are opaque values that have no public constructor or raw accessors by default.
+They can only be obtained from the clock and compared to one another.
 The only useful values are differences between readings, represented as `Time::Span`.

 Clock readings are guaranteed, barring [platform bugs], to be no less than any